dakotacsk/data-science-S2025/challenges/c09-income-assignment.md

     population size increases.
 Since the graph is log scaled for visibility, this indicates a power-law relationship, where larger populations tend to have smaller standard errors.
-This trend exists because larger populations generally provide more data points, which leads to more precise estimates.
+This trend exists because the Census Bureau collects samples that are proportional to the target population size.
+As a result, areas with larger populations will have a larger sample sizes.
+Since standard error is inversely related to the square root of the sample size, this leads to smaller SEs for larger populations and thus more precise estimates.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - It suggests that studying small counties is generally more difficult